isomerpages/moe-bendemeersec/pages/Canteen.md

 * All canteen staff must attend and pass the Basic Food Hygiene Course.
 Successful applicants will arrange to attend this course on their own.
 * Stall must provide quality food and maintain variety of menu for students and staff at least from 0700 hrs to 1600 hrs.
 * Stall must operate according to school’s schedule.
-* Successful applicant must be ready to accommodate to operational changes whenever necessary
+* Successful applicant must be ready to accommodate to operational changes whenever necessary.

 <p style="text-align:justify"><b>3.
 Selection Process</b></p>